Fifteen mine workers have been sacked for doing the Harlem Shake dance while working underground.

-According to the Herald Sunan unnamed worker who participated in the stunt said the group did not endanger safety because they abided by requirements for helmets, portable oxygen and other measures.
+According to the Herald Sun an unnamed man who participated in the stunt said the group did not endanger safety because they abided by requirements for helmets, portable oxygen and other measures.

-The sacked worker said the workers wore helmets, cap lamps, glasses and rescue devices during the dance to ensure they met workplace safety rules.
+The sacked worker said employees wore helmets, cap lamps, glasses and rescue devices during the dance to ensure they met workplace safety rules.

-The man said some of the dumped workers had been with the company for eight years and were devastated at losing their jobs.
+The man said some of the dumped miners had been with the company for eight years and were devastated at losing their jobs.